50 spook-tacular DIY Halloween decorating ideas

 Be daring with wallpaper

 Make a statement in your home by using stylish wallpaper to dramatic effect.
-To recreate this look, buy yourself a few black and white striped rolls and affix to the wall with Blu-Tack, continuing the design onto the floor.
+To recreate this look, buy yourself a few black and white striped rolls and affix them to the wall with sticky tac, continuing the design onto the floor.
 You'll be able to easily remove it once the party is over.

 Draw faces on oranges